hyeonbeenlee/segment-anything-fine-tuning/README.md

 1. Layerwise LR decay of 0.8
 2. Drop-path with rate of 0.4
 3. Decreasing LR with factor of 10 at iteration 60000, 86666...
-4. The code trains **the first mask output** only, therefore the last two mask outputs of multi-mask outputs are not considered.
+4. The code trains **the first mask output** only, therefore the last two mask outputs of multi-mask outputs are wasted.